ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>Micro Frontend (MFE) architecture has revolutionized how large-scale frontend teams scale their applications, promote domain ownership…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Labeled Boxes: A Beginner’s Guide to JavaScript Variables - <a href="https://medium.com/@hifzawaheed06/labeled-boxes-a-beginners-guide-to-javascript-variables-4798f9f02c86?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hifza Waheed`**

-<blockquote>Variables act as labeled storage boxes.
-When a code is written, there should be a way to hold onto information, like a user’s name, a…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 TypeScript for JavaScript Developers: A Practical Beginner’s Guide - <a href="https://medium.com/cheatsheats/typescript-for-javascript-developers-a-practical-beginners-guide-03b0f0680c1e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>